Thank you!

 Hailing from the Ohio River valley at the juncture of West Virginia, Kentucky, and Ohio, Alchemy Theatre is a group of artisans and neighbors from across the artistic and civic spectrum, bound together by their love of theatre and the community around them.

-Alchemy Theatre was founded as a non-profit company at the end of 2017, adopting the mission statement:
+Alchemy Theatre was founded as a non-profit company at the end of 2017.
+Our mission is simple:

 Over the years, Alchemy has striven to create high quality theatre in a kind, safe, and supportive atmosphere - and to do some good in the process.